brunoconte3/dev-utils/README.md

 ```

-## Will perform pull request, please run unit tests, and phpstan level 6
+## Will perform pull request, please execute unit tests, and phpstan level 6

-`If you don't know how to run phpstan, I run and adjust whatever is necessaryendor/bin/phpunit`
+`If you don't know how to run phpstan, I execute and adjust whatever is necessary`

 # License